StefanPowell/Math345/README.md

 # Math345

-I have access now - Jack D
+My part is completed - Jack D

 I also have access -Chris